OutSystems/docs-odc/src/eap/reuse-elements.md

 **Weak dependencies** (for example, reusing a static entity) can exist between the following app types:

 * Web Apps or Mobile Apps.
-Web and Mobile Apps can share Service Actions, entities, status entities, and screens.
+Web and Mobile Apps can share Service Actions, Entities, Static Entities, and Screens.

 ## Libraries